arbeit/cv/README.md

 ## Social
 ### Agile teams
-I have built and led a number of agile software development teams in the last couple of years
+I have built and led a number of agile and distributed software development teams in the last couple of years

 ### Community
  * I started and ran the [biggest IT meetup group in Zurich](http://www.meetup.com/zhgeeks/) for a number of years